mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 stones to Five Sisters subsector.

 Five Sisters is a subsector physically separated from the contiguous Imperium by undeveloped territory and by the Sword Worlds.
 The area is under military rule (under the Department of the Navy), with extensive naval build-ups, bases, and many amber and red travel zones.

 ## Referee's Notes

-The concept that binds this adventure together is the special audit of the Spin- ward Marches by the characters in the scout/courier.
+The concept that binds this adventure together is the special audit of the Spin-ward Marches by the characters in the scout/courier.
 The referee must handle that idea on a continuing basis, regardless of what other adventures transpire.
 Some basics must be addressed.

 Dating Systems: The library data entry for dating systems describes the Imperial dating system.
-That system should be used as a consistent system, if only because it corresponds with the various dates presented in Traveller background and adven- tures.
+That system should be used as a consistent system, if only because it corresponds with the various dates presented in Traveller background and adven-tures.
 For convenience, the beginning date for this entire introductory adventure should be 001-1100: the first day of the year 1100.
-Days and weeks are incre- mented as time passes, with years being 365 days long.
+Days and weeks are incre-mented as time passes, with years being 365 days long.

 Library Data: Library data is information commonly available to characters, typically through local computer data banks or information resource institutions.